-The IBIOE mission is to develop state-of-the-art tissue test systems for solving clinically relevant problems through strategic inter-disciplinary research partnerships and educational initiatives.
+The IBIOE mission is to develop state-of-the-art systems for solving practical and clinically-relevant problems through strategic interdisciplinary research partnerships, and unique educational initiatives.

 The focus areas in which IBIOE members conduct research and education are: